johnsonsu/react-native-sound-player/README.md

 Stop playing, call `playSound(fileName: string, fileType: string)` to start playing again.

+### setVolume(volume: number)

+Set the volume of the current player.
+This does not change the volume of the device.

 ### getInfo() => Promise<{currentTime: number, duration: number}>

 Get the `currentTime` and `duration` of the currently mounted audio media.
 This function returns a promise which resolves to an Object containing `currentTime` and `duration` properties.